-For the R2018a version, note that MATLAB now uses interleaved real/imag data instead of separate real/imag data.
+For the R2018a and later versions, note that MATLAB now uses interleaved real/imag data instead of separate real/imag data.
 This means you can no longer mix & match real & imag parts to create the child subarrays as shown above.
-What you *can* do in R2018a is reinterpret real variables as complex variables (with 1/2 the number of elements as the source), and you can reinterpret complex variables as real variables (with 2x the number of elements as the source).
+What you *can* do in R2018a+ is reinterpret real variables as complex variables (with 1/2 the number of elements as the source), and you can reinterpret complex variables as real variables (with 2x the number of elements as the source).
 The sharedchild_test function has added tests for this functionality, as well as tests for the real2complex and complex2real mex routines (see next paragraph).

 Also added for the R2018a version are the standalone mex routines real2complex and complex2real.
 These are simple bare-bones mex routines that reinterpret real variables as complex (with first dimension halved) and complex variables as real (with first dimension doubled) respectively.
 They always operate on the whole variables, always return shared data copies, and do not require any persistent variables being held inside the mex routines.
 They can only be used with full variables (the sparse storage format is incompatible with this).
 They don't really provide any additional functionality that is not already present in sharedchild.
 Their main purpose is to provide mex programmers example code for how to do these tasks in the simplest way possible without all of the extra baggage contained in sharedchild.